 The federal Immigration and Nationality Act (I.N.A.) states that "any alien who, within five years after the date of entry; has become a public charge from causes not affirmatively shown to have arisen since entry is deportable."
 (See I.N.A. § 237(a)(5).).

-In reality however, whether a public charge determination can lead to deportation is more complex.
+That sounds alarming, but in practice, whether a public charge determination can lead to deportation is complex.
 While deportation is technically possible, the test for deportability on the basis of a public charge determination is extremely strict, and deportation on this basis has been rare in the past, almost nonexistent.

 The current version of the public charge test for deportability has been in effect since 1999.
 Under field guidance issued by the U.S. Department of Justice, you risk being declared a public charge and having to face deportation only if ALL of the following occur or are true:

 As this test shows, merely receiving public benefits does NOT make someone eligible for deportation on the basis of being a public charge.
-Many public benefits, including non-cash benefits like food stamps, housing assistance and federal loans, do not even trigger a public charge analysis for either inadmissibility or deportability purposes.
+Many public benefits, including non-cash benefits like food stamps, emergency assistance, and federal loans, do not even trigger a public charge analysis for either inadmissibility or deportability purposes.

-Additionally, the deportation test looks only at what someone received within the first five years of entering the United States.
-That cuts down the possibilities, because many of the benefits that could trigger a public charge analysis (such as Supplemental Security Income and Temporary Assistance to Needy Families) are typically not available to immigrants for a significant period of time (normally more than five years) AND do not create a legal debt.
+You'll notice that the deportation test looks only at what someone received within the first five years of entering the United States.
+That cuts down the possibilities, because many of the benefits that could trigger a public charge analysis (such as Supplemental Security Income and Temporary Assistance to Needy Families) are typically not available to immigrants for a significant period of time (normally more than five years).

-So, the only sort of public assistance program that would create a legal debt would be some kind of state-run (not federal) general relief program, such as California’s Cash Assistance Program for Immigrants (CAPI).
+As a practical matter, most federal programs do not create a legal dept. The only sort of program that would is likely to be some kind of state-run (not federal) general relief program, such as California's Cash Assistance Program for Immigrants (CAPI).